MaksWisniewski/bot-arena/README.md

 Used to clean compiled object files of C++ bots (it doesn't remove linked bot executables from `bots` directory).
 It is equivalent to `make clean` run in `cpp_bots` directory.

 ### `select-economy`, `-e`
 Used to select economy configuration used in simulations.
 The configuration files are stored in [`configs/economies`](configs/economies) directory.
+Their format is described [here](/packages/cli/README.md#economy-configuration-format-see-packagesgame_logicstatspy).
 After running `./RUN.sh -e` you will be prompted to select one of available economies.
 You can also provide configuration name directly from command line by `--economy` option.